valck/BracketLESS/README.md

 Usage
 =====

-After enabling BracketLESS as outlined above, the extension will try and parse any .less file when saved and output an identically named CSS file within the same directory.
+After installing BracketLESS as outlined above, you can use the extension using either of the methods below:

+**Enable auto-parsing of LESS files to CSS** BracketLESS can automatically parse and save LESS files to CSS when you save them.
+To enable this navigate to the 'View' menu from the top menu bar and select 'Auto-parse LESS to CSS', now everytime you save a LESS file BracketLESS will parse the it and save the ouput within a CSS file of the same name in the same directory.

+**Manual parsing**
+You can also use the 'Save as LESS' option on the file menu or the keyboard shortcut 'CTRL + Shift + S' to parse and save the current file as LESS.
+This will still work even with auto-parsing disabled and will save the ouput within a CSS file of the same name in the same directory as the current LESS file.

 Road Map
 ========